finnito/Science/content/09scie/introduction-to-science/markdown/apparatus.md

 ## Learning Outcomes

-- Describe, locate and draw the main pieces of equipment used in Science lessons.
+- Describe, locate and draw the main pieces of equipment used in Pūtaiao lessons.

 ---